oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Verify logs are exported to Elasticsearch

-Once the administration and managed server pods have started with all the changes describe above, the logs should now be sent to Elasticsearch.
+After the Administration Server and Managed Server pods have started with all the changes described above, the logs should now be sent to Elasticsearch.

 You can check if the `fluentd` container is successfully tailing the log by executing a command like `kubectl logs -f bobs-bookstore-admin-server -n bob fluentd`.
-The log output should like similar to this:
+The log output should look similar to this:
 ```text
 2019-10-01 16:23:44 +0000 [info]: #0 starting fluentd worker pid=13 ppid=9 worker=0
 2019-10-01 16:23:44 +0000 [warn]: #0 /scratch/logs/bobs-bookstore/managed-server1.log not found.
 Continuing without tailing it.